The IMF agrees to a long-awaited bailout for Pakistan of $3 billion

 The deal between the IMF and Pakistan comes days after Prime Minister Shehbaz Sharif spoke with Kristalina Georgieva, the managing director of the IMF, on Tuesday.
 The two also met June 22 on the sidelines of a global finance meeting in Paris.

-IMF mission chief Porter later suggested that the sides were close to reaching an agreement.
+On Friday, Sharif tweeted that the arrangement will help strengthen Pakistan’s foreign exchange reserves, enable the country to achieve economic stability, and put the country on the path of sustainable economic growth.
+He said he appreciated the efforts and hard work of Finance Minister Ishaq Dar for achieving the outcome.
+Sharif also thanked Georgieva and her team at the IMF for their cooperation and collaboration.

-Talks between Pakistan and the IMF stalled in December, after the global lender delayed the release of a crucial tranche of $1.1 billion from the bailout originally signed in 2019 by Sharif’s predecessor, Imran Khan.
+Talks between Pakistan and the IMF had stalled in December after the global lender delayed the release of a crucial tranche of $1.1 billion from the bailout originally signed in 2019 by Sharif’s predecessor, Imran Khan.

 Pakistan and the IMF have been at odds over what the fund says is Islamabad’s unsatisfactory compliance with the bailout conditions.
 Pakistan says it has fully complied with the conditions.